RevelationWoW/Retail-Like-GUI/README.md

 Installation Guide.

 1.)
-Click the "<> code" button at the top and then "download zip
+Click the "<> Code" button at the top and then "download zip"

 2.)
 Copy all content to YourWoWClient/Interface/AddOns